Powerdynamo brings new ignition & light

 Lead the cable through the sideways opening of the upper adapter.
 There are 2 cable openings in the plate.
 It's important for the ignition adjusting, to use the with an "X" marked.
 (The unit is pre-assembled in that way!)

 Best push the coil gently down and pull at the same time at the wire from rear (cable exit opening) - little by little until the unit sits properly.
-At the end, the coil will sort of snap in sharply, even with some noticable click.
+At the end, the coil will sort of snap in sharply, even with some noticible click.
 If it sits down rather softly, that you can bet there is a wire underneath.

 Screw down the coil with the 3 hex screws M4.

-Remove the spark plugs to ease turning of the crank.
-Bring the piston into ignition position.
-As the SB manual it has to be 4.5mm BTDC.
+As per SB manual this is 4.5mm BTDC.
 But in case of the new fuels and this ignition system, it has to be better 3.5mm BTDC.

 Have a look at the new rotor.
-You will find on its circumference a small red point (drilled) marking.
-You will find on the upper adapter such a marking too.
-These are ignition markings.
+You will find on its circumference a lasered on line (older rotor small red drilled marking).
+Also, you find on the upper adapter a small marking.

-Now press the rotor onto the crank in such a way, that the marking on the rotor is align with the marking on the adapter.
+Now set the rotor onto the crank in such a way, that the marking on the rotor is align with the marking on the adapter.
 If there is any change in the crank's (ignition) position, you have to start again.
 In that position fasten the rotor carefully with the enclosed tubular nut M16.

 To pull the new rotor again, you will need the enclosed puller tool M27x1,25 (part 99 99 799 00).

-Connect the parts as shown in wiring diagram 71ir12:
+Connect the parts as shown in the respective wiring diagram!

 *